Saṁyutta Nikāya 35.63

 Santi kho, migajāla, jivhāviññeyyā rasā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā.

-There are ideas known by the mind that are likable, desirable, agreeable, pleasant, sensual, and arousing.
+There are ideas known by the mind, which are likable, desirable, agreeable, pleasant, sensual, and arousing.

 Tañce bhikkhu abhinandati abhivadati ajjhosāya tiṭṭhati.